MNeMoNiCuZ/yolov8-scripts/README.md

 The venv should be created inside the Ultralytics folder.
 This will also create a few empty folders for you, and an environment activation script (`activate_venv.bat`).
 It should also activate the environment for you for the next step.

 5. Install torch for your version of CUDA ([Pytorch.org](https://pytorch.org/)):
+Depending on your GPU, it may be cu118, or cu121.
+You may need to install [Cuda Toolkit](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64) for this to work.

 	`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`.

-6. Inside the (venv), install requirements using `pip install -r requirements.txt`.
+7. Inside the (venv), install requirements using `pip install -r requirements.txt`.

 > [!TIP]
 > In the future, you can enter the virtual environment by running `activate_venv.bat`.